-Position: Chairman of the Board and Chair of the Administration Committee
+Position: Chair of the Board of Directors and Director of Campaign Operations

 Position: Director and Chair of the Fundraising Committee